infochimps-labs/wukong-load/README.md

-Within one of the configuration files in your deploy pack (either `config/settings.yml` or an environment-specific `config/environments/ENVIRONMENT.yml`) create a section for your sources as follows:
+Within one of the configuration files in your deploy pack (either `config/settings.yml` or an environment-specific `config/environments/ENVIRONMENT.yml`) create a listener for each of your souces as follows:

 ```
 ---
-sources:
+listeners:
   nasa:
     ftp:
       host:     ftp.nasa.gov